c-roberts/cs371-Music-Suggestion/README.md

 (MeterOfSong string songInstance)
 ```

 ## Reasoning
+There are three reasoning goals in this project: mood, dance styles, and recommendation.
+First we reason on the pitch,
+beat, and energy to conclude the mood.
+The horn clauses for this can be found in `kb/KRR-SongMoodPredicates.krf`.
+Dance
+style clauses are also in `kb/KRR-SongMoodPredicates.krf`.
+Here we use tempo and meter to conclude all of the possible
+styles that a song could reasonably be danced to.
+Finally, we use a multistage set of horn clauses from
+`kb/KRR-SongLikePredicates.krf`, `kb/KRR-SongDisLikePredicates.krf`, and `kb/KRR-Predicates.krf` to generate
+recommendations.

+First preferences entered through `(userLikes ?song)` facts entail `(userLikes ?attribute)` for the `?attribute`s
+of the `?song` (and similarly for `(userDisLikes ...)`), focusing on mood, dance styles, and energy.

+These likes then entail potential recommendations for all the songs which have the liked `?attributes`, represented with
+`(userMayLike ?song)` facts.
+Similarly, dislikes are propogated to other songs as `(userDisMayLike ?song)`.
+These
+potential recommendations are then collected by the `(songRecommended ?s)` predicate, which selects songs sharing
+attributes with liked songs, and sharing no attributes with disliked songs.

+## Footnotes
 [^1]: We aknowledge the unfortunate white-washing that is likely to result...
 With more time and excess sanity, a more
 sensible data sanitization procedure could definitely be devised.